FREE AFRICAN AMERICANS

 Virginia Easley DeMarce shared with me her extensive references for her work, Verry Slitly Mixt, which was published as a series of articles in the National Genealogical Society Quarterly.

-Robert A. Jackson sent me photocopies of Pettiford and Bibby family letters and let me use his microfilm copy of North Carolina Marriage Bonds.
+Robert A. Jackson sent me photocopies of Pettiford and Bibby family letters.
 Roger A. Peterson sent me photocopies of Owen County, Indiana court records, and Coy D. Roberts of Bloomington, Indiana sent me photocopies of Orange County, Indiana free papers.
 Forest Hazel shared Jeffries family court records, and Douglas Paterson shared Robins and Pinn family records.
-Doris Stone sent me photocopies of many of the Surry County, Virginia Free Negro records.
 Scott Wilds shared Darlington District, South Carolina records, and William and Carolyn Adams shared court records for the Beckett family.

 ABBREVIATIONS AND NOTES ON THE TEXT